roman-zubarevich/another/docs/GAME.md

 ## Client-server interaction protocol

-Assuming that there are 3 players in the game, so 3 clients participate in interactions.
+Assuming that there are 3 players in the game, so 3 clients interact with server.

 ### Phase 1 (round start)